LukeSmithxyz/based.cooking/src/brigadeiro.md

 - One can of condensed milk.
 - Three or four spoons of chocolate powder or cocoa powder.
-- One spoon of butter (Actual butter, no margerine!)
+- One spoon of butter (Actual butter, no margarine!)
 - Sprinkles (Optional)

 ## Instructions: